Cybersecurity Standards and Regulations

 - Based on NIST SP 800-171 standards

-CMMC defines five cybersecurity maturity levels, ranging from basic cyber hygiene (ML-1) to advanced cybersecurity practices (ML-5).
+CMMC define three cybersecurity maturity levels, ranging from foundational cyber hygiene (Level 1) to expert cybersecurity practices (Level 3).
 Each level outlines the capabilities, processes, and practices to reduce the risk of a security threat breaching a company’s cybersecurity defenses.

 Audit and Accountability